jojos38/SlimeVR-jojos38-PCB/README.md

 # SlimeVR-jojos38-PCB
 A custom and fully featured PCB to make your own SlimeVR trackers!

+## Notes:
+- The connector of the extension is a **JST ZH 1.5mm 5 PINS**
+- If you want to use the battery temperature connector you will need to adjust the resistors on the PCB itself before ordering it
+- To adjust the battery charging speed it's just an addition, for example solder 0.25A and 1A and you'll have 1.25A charging speed

 ## It features:
 - Ultra compact 38x38mm motherboard, perfect for 40mm batteries
 - Autostop feature (the sensors will stop themselves after x minutes if they aren't used)